FOUNDER & INSTRUCTOR

 A word from your fearless workshop facilitator:

 I am a lot of things, but I didn’t become a writer until I was 35 years old.
 Before that, writing was just a tool that I learned to use to get good grades in school.
-For most of my life I hated writing.
+For most of my life, I hated writing.
 It’s true.
 In school I had a short attention span, dyslexia, and a wild imagination.
 Sitting at a desk and writing with a pencil was torture.
 I made up new stories everyday but never wanted to write them down on paper.
 As I became more comfortable with writing and my stories got more interesting, I wanted to save them for myself but never had any intention of sharing them with anyone, ever.
 In fact, the mere thought of someone reading my stories gave me extreme anxiety.
 Over time, I became more comfortable with the idea.
 I began to share my writing with people I trusted.
 They encouraged me, and I have been writing ever since.
-I have written 4 full-length novels and about 1000 short stories and poems (That isn’t even hyperbole.)
+I have written 4 full-length novels and about 10,000 short stories and poems (That isn’t even hyperbole.)

-My intention for creating writing workshops is to give people an opportunity to like writing.
+My intention for my creating writing workshops is to give people an opportunity to like writing.
 Maybe even grow to love it, like I did.
 If you already love writing, this is definitely the place for you.
 If you don’t, I hope to find a way to change your mind.

 I also hope that every week you will come to class ready to explore your own imagination and record your findings.